Amber Heard cross-examined about fights with Johnny Depp

 “I didn’t assault Johnny in Australia.
 I didn’t assault Johnny ever,” Heard responded.

-Vasquez then questioned why Heard wrote a series of love notes to Depp in the months after she was assaulted.
+Vasquez then questioned why Heard wrote a series of love notes to Depp in the months after she said she was assaulted.

 Heard has said she believed Depp had hit rock bottom after the Australia fight and was committed to sobriety.
 She has said most of the assaults occurred while Depp was under the influence of drugs or alcohol.